ooikk/Arduino-Documentation/02_MISC/02_WiFi/ESP_Rainmaker.md

 - If you encounter flash or partition errors, choose a larger partition scheme.
 - If Arduino OTA is not required, `Huge APP` is usually the easiest option.
 - If the board has 8 MB of flash, select an 8 MB partition scheme when available.
+- `Erase All Flash Before Sketch Upload: "Enable"` for fresh upload.
+This is to delete old reserve flash setting for provisioning

 ## 3. Hardware Used